Visualize Live Azure Data Lake Storage Data in Tableau

 The CData Tableau Connectors enable high-speed access to live Azure Data Lake Storage data in Tableau.
 Once you install the connector, you simply authenticate with Azure Data Lake Storage and you can immediately start building responsive, dynamic visualizations and dashboards.
 By surfacing Azure Data Lake Storage data using native Tableau data types and handling complex filters, aggregations, & other operations automatically, CData Tableau Connectors grant seamless access to Azure Data Lake Storage data.

 NOTE: The CData Tableau Connectors require Tableau 2020.3 or higher.
 If you are using an older version of Tableau, you will need to use the CData Tableau Connector for Azure Data Lake Storage.
-If you wish to connect to Azure Data Lake Storage data in Tableau Cloud, you will need to use CData Connect.
+If you wish to connect to Azure Data Lake Storage data in Tableau Cloud, you will need to use CData Connect Cloud.

 Connect to Azure Data Lake Storage in Tableau